navya68/AI-Agents/learning-journal/python code.md

 Instead, this class has code inside that knows how to:

-make internet requests
+- make internet requests

-talk to OpenAI server
+- talk to OpenAI server

-send API calls
+- send API calls

-format responses
+- format responses

-validate authentication
+- validate authentication

+client = OpenAI(api_key)
+here the object client is created for the class OpenAI where the object client is storing the API_Key(a pass to access the openai server) like in this client.response.create(chat) here the client needs a pass in order to access the response method.